roberto-mardeni/arm-templates/templates/README.md

-# Templates
+# DevTest Labs Templates

-The templates in this directory can be used for creating environments in DevTet Labs.
+The ARM templates in this directory can be used for creating individual VMs in DevTet Labs.